joshuaabrookuk/7DFPS/README.md

 - *Always start with enough bullets to fill a magazine / chamber and possible extras (This feature relies on identifying base game weapons by thier components and would need changing for further mod support)
 - Increase Turret alert time before they start to shoot.
 - Gun Lock toggle is on by default in menu
-- *Limited decection and range angle of turret to about 67% and
+- *Limited decection and range angle of turret to about 67%

 \* Subject to change